Content on this page was generated by AI and has not been manually reviewed.

 • If using split tunneling, ensure critical admin and monitoring traffic always traverses the VPN, while non‑essential traffic goes directly to the internet to preserve speed.

-Section: Practical buying guide for UniFi users
+Section: Practical buying guide for UniFi users The best free vpn for china in 2026 my honest take what actually works

 Practical buying guide and setup considerations